tramxme/dev-env-setup/README.md

      + Update .vimrc (and .gvimrc to apply to macvim - check the fontname) to use the downloaded font
      + When set colorscheme, make sure colorscheme is present in .janus/vim-airline/autoload/airline/themes (if not, download from the repo)

+####Notes:
+- To change the appearance of iterm2, go to iterm2 > Preferences > Profile > Colors, go to the bottom right corner and select the theme you want (in my case "Solarized Dark"), if it doesn't exist, go downtown someTheme.itermcolors and then import and set it)
+- If you want to copy and paste from your terminal (iterm2), go to iterm2 > Preferences > General, in "Selection", check the option "Copy to pasteboard on selection" and "Applications in terminal my access clipboard".
+- Download [Karabiner](https://pqrs.org/osx/karabiner/index.html) for key mapping.
+Complex rules can be found here [link here](https://pqrs.org/osx/karabiner/complex_modifications/)

 # Setup Apache, PHP, PHPmyadmin